 - Leave your natural gas ON, unless directed otherwise.

 - Lock your doors and windows.

 If it is safe to do so and time permits, make contact with your designated out-of-town contact and let them know where you are evacuating to.

 Where Should I Evacuate To?

-Due to unpredictable nature of emergency events, The City of Red Deer does not publicly pre-designate Evacuation Locations or Reception Centres.
+Due to the unpredictable nature of emergency events, The City of Red Deer does not publicly pre-designate Evacuation Locations or Reception Centres.

 We have a number of facilities throughout the City identified as potential locations for evacuees during emergencies.
 We work with these locations to train and prepare for possible emergency events.